 - Device: Is your visitors' behavior influenced by device or browser?
 Do you want to change the CTAs on mobile view?
 These and more use cases can be covered with device-based audiences.
 Learn more.

 - Weather: Does your conversion rate change with weather or temperature?
-Event, travel, catering, and fashion businesses can typically benefit from weather-based audiences.
+Event, travel, catering, and fashion websites can typically benefit from weather-based audiences.
 Learn more.

 What is audience membership?

-Let's say you offer a service targeted at freelancers and SMEs.
-You run an ad aimed at freelancers that links to your "freelancer landing page".
+Let's say you run an ad aimed at freelancers that links to your "freelancer landing page".

-- Without audience membership, visitors who clicked on your ad will only see a personalized landing page (= initial touchpoint).
+- Without audience membership you can only personalize the landing page (= initial touchpoint).

-- With audience membership, visitors will become members of your "freelancer" audience.
-This allows you to personalize the entire website.
-If they later return to your website, a cookie recognizes them as members of your "freelancer" audience.
+- With audience membership, visitors will become members of your "freelancer" audience for as long as you'd like.
+This allows you to personalize their entire journey and if they later return to your website, a cookie recognizes them as freelancers again.